 Time Tracking Spreadsheets vs. HRIS

-In a BambooHR survey, managing time cards was named one of the top three HR productivity killers.
-If you find errors with time tracking spreadsheets unavoidable and managing them eats up too much of HR’s time, you might need to upgrade your process.
 Using time tracking software can save HR time and prevent costly payroll errors.
-Some features of time tracking software that any organization might find especially helpful include:
+Some features of time tracking software that organizations might find helpful include:

 - Streamlined approvals